 Participation in Family Events

-In a study with 30 participants who self-identified in online surveys as black sheep, Dorrance Hall investigated what she labeled as turning point events.
+In a study with 30 participants who self-identified in online surveys as marginalized family members, Dorrance Hall investigated what she labeled as turning point events.
 Turning points are important events that make someone feel more or less marginalized, such as weddings, births or funerals.
 When she began the research, Dorrance Hall believed the type of event would play a primary role in feelings of marginalization.
-What she found was that the way in which black sheep and their families communicated at a given event played a larger part in black sheep feeling marginalized than the event itself.
+What she found was that the way in which marginalized family members and their families communicated at a given event played a larger part in those family members feeling marginalized than the event itself.

 “The good news here is that communication really mattered,” Dorrance Hall said. “[The event] could be graduating or it could be moving out, but it would be a good or bad experience based on how the people involved handled it.”

 An example Dorrance Hall gave was weddings, which was a common turning point event brought up by participants during interviews.
-A black sheep who was invited to attend or participate in the wedding and encountered positive communication with their family felt far less marginalized than one who was invited but then left out of the family group picture.
+A marginalized family member who was invited to attend or participate in the wedding and encountered positive communication with their family felt far less marginalized than one who was invited but then left out of the family group picture.

 Dorrance Hall was also surprised to find that some participants whose feelings of marginalization came from leaving their family’s religion talked about later returning home and still having a positive experience in a religious setting.